 Challenges:

-2. Environmental Concerns: The boom in cryptocurrency mining using GPUs raised environmental and energy consumption concerns.
+- Environmental Concerns: The boom in cryptocurrency mining using GPUs raised ecological and energy consumption concerns.
 Nvidia had to navigate the delicate balance between sales growth from mining and environmental responsibility.

-3. Market Dynamics: As with any tech company, Nvidia must continually evolve to stay ahead of rapidly changing market demands and technological advancements.
+- Market Dynamics: Like any tech company, Nvidia must continually evolve to keep up with rapidly changing market demands and technological advancements.

 Impact on the Tech Industry: